 Is it a windowsill planter or a tiny indoor farm?
-Somehow, the Micro-Greens Kit manages to be both.
-Included are a sleek, steel planter (with its own soilless growing medium) and two sets of seed packets.
-One comes with spices like Japanese mustard, daikon radish, and edible chrysanthemum sprouts.
-In the other, there are vegetables: mini-carrot greens, red cabbage, and pea greens.
+Somehow, the Ceramic Microgreens Grower manages to be both.
+Included is a sturdy, terracotta planter, compressed soil pellets, and four kinds of micro green seeds.
+It's also self-watering!
 Follow the provided instructions for seed-sowing and care, and within a matter of weeks, harvest your home-grown crop of salad-ready micro-greens.
-Available at Uncommon Goods; $48.
+Available at Uncommon Goods; $60.

 Shades of Green

 One of the tried-and-true secrets of household storage: When you can't build out, build up.
 In other words, you can fit more in a small room by utilizing vertical space.
 With three space-saving tiers, Sommerland's Living Art Vertical Garden gives your succulents a place to call home.
 Boasting complementary metallic finishes, and a sturdy frame, this planter is narrow enough to fit almost anywhere—from a tiny balcony to the corner of your desk.
 Available on Amazon; $14.99.

 What's that—an old log-turned-planter?
 Think again.
 This lifelike imposter has all the charm of a hollowed out trunk, but with none of the flaking bark, decay, and bugs that come with the real thing.
 Available in three sizes, these planters are small enough to fit on a deep window ledge, and weather-resistant to stand up to outdoor life, if you ever have the urge to move them to the deck or patio.
 Available at Wayfair; $37.99.